dku-boanlab/sfc/README.md

 3. Create seven VMs
 $ virt-manager
 - VNFs: firewall, netsniff-ng, snort-ids, suricata-ids, suricata-ips, tcpdump, NAT
-- Make sure that the name of new VMs are the above ones (case-sensitive)
+- Make sure that the name of new VMs are the same with the above ones (case-sensitive)
 - Use Ubuntu 16.04
 - Add two interfaces (attached to ovsbr0)
 - Statically Set the IP address of the first interface (ens3)